Jake Matthews (fighter): 2020

 Matthews faced Emil Weber Meek on 23 February 2020 at UFC Fight Night: Felder vs. Hooker.
 He won the fight via unanimous decision.

 Matthews faced Diego Sanchez on 27 September 2020 at UFC 253.
-Matthews knocked down Sanchez multiple times, and won the fight via unanimous decision.
+Matthews won the fight via unanimous decision.

 2021

 Matthews faced Sean Brady on 6 March 2021 at UFC 259.
 He lost the fight via an arm triangle choke in round three.

-Matthews was scheduled to face Jeremiah Wells on December 4, 2021 at UFC on ESPN 31.
+Matthews was scheduled to face Jeremiah Wells on 4 December 2021 at UFC on ESPN 31.
 However, just hours before the event the bout was cancelled after one of Wells‘s cornermen tested positive for COVID-19.

 2022

-Matthews faced André Fialho on June 11, 2022, at UFC 275.
+Matthews faced André Fialho on 11 June 2022, at UFC 275.
 He won the bout via knockout in the second round.
 This win earned him the Performance of the Night award.

-Matthews faced Matthew Semelsberger on December 17, 2022 at UFC Fight Night 216.
+Matthews faced Matthew Semelsberger on 17 December 2022 at UFC Fight Night 216.
 He lost the fight via unanimous decision.

 2023

-Matthews is next expected to face Gabe Green on May 13, 2023 at UFC Fight Night 224.
+Matthews was next expected to face Gabe Green on 13 May 2023 at UFC on ABC 4.
+However, Matthews withdrew from the bout due to injury and was replaced by Bryan Battle.

+Matthews was scheduled to face Miguel Baeza at UFC 291 on 29 July 2023.
+However on 19 July Baeza pulled out due to an undisclosed reason.
+He was replaced by promotional newcomer Darrius Flowers.
+Matthews won the bout via a rear-naked choke submission in the second round.

+Matthews faced Michael Morales on 18 November 2023, at UFC Fight Night 232.
+He lost the fight by unanimous decision.

+2024

+Matthews faced Philip Rowe on 1 June 2024, at UFC 302.
+He won the fight by unanimous decision.

+2025

+Matthews faced Francisco Prado on 9 February 2025, at UFC 312.
+He won the fight by unanimous decision.

+Matthews faced Chidi Njokuani at UFC on ESPN 70 in Nashville, Tennessee on 12 July 2025.
+He won the fight via a rear-naked choke submission in the first round.

+Matthews faced Neil Magny on 28 September 2025 at UFC Fight Night 260.
+After winning the first two rounds, he lost the fight via a brabo choke in round three.

 Personal life

-Matthews has a daughter, Alani, who was born on 5 January 2019.